Credit by Non-Traditional Means

 Credit for Service Schools will be awarded in accord with the recommendations of the American Council on Education in the Guide to the Evaluation of Educational Experiences in the Armed Forces.
 This credit will be awarded as recommended for the lower-division category or the career/technical category as determined by the evaluating officer.

-VII.
+VIII.
 Credit in Certain Law Enforcement Courses

 Credit may be allowed for completion of specific courses, programs, academies and workshops following departmental recommendation and approval by the Dean of Instruction and the Vice President.
 Specific credit recommendations are:

 Basic Law Enforcement Course for Sheriffs or Basic Law Enforcement Course for Police:

 |Introduction to Criminal JusticeLaw|

 |Internship in Criminal Justice||CRJ 1353||3|

 |Total Semester Hours 14|

 MGCCC, in partnership with sponsoring companies, coordinates specific apprenticeship programs designed to meet the training needs of apprentices as outlined by the Bureau of Apprenticeship Training of the U.S. Department of Labor.
 Participants in these programs are employed by a sponsoring company and must meet all apprenticeship entry requirements specified by the Bureau of Apprentice Standards.
 Apprenticeship programs vary in length from 4,000 to 8,000 clock hours, including work experience training and classroom instruction.
 Classroom instruction includes related studies needed to perform on-the-job skills.
 Apprenticeship instructors monitor work experience training and insure rotations are maintained.
 Upon satisfactory completion of the apprenticeship, the participant is classified as a journeyman with the sponsoring company.